vinayak-mehta/present/README.md

 ### Code blocks

 To specify your language for syntax highlighting, put it on the first line after the backticks.
-If no language is specified, a guess will be made based on the code block.
+If no language is specified, no highlighting will be applied.

 <pre>
 ```python